 - Tidy vessel

-- unship rudder & tiller
+- unship rudder & tiller and leave in skiff

 - stow lifejackets in clubhouse